All of our public knowledge, in one place.

 after:2025/01/01 -category:promotions

 Each inbox can auto-create tickets.
-When enabled, KDesk uses your title and description templates to generate the ticket’s initial content.
-You can also set defaults for assignees (users and groups), category, status, priority, and optionally create the ticket as closed.
+When enabled, KDesk uses your title and description templates to generate the ticket's initial content.
+You can also set defaults for assignees (users and groups), category, status, priority, ticket channel, and optionally create the ticket as closed.
 If you disable auto-create, messages can still be pulled and observed in channel activity, but tickets will not be created automatically.

 [Inbox] {email.subject}